spences10/scottspence.com/posts/2020/07/15/switching-to-manjaro-from-ubuntu/index.md

 Tweaks > Top Bar > Activities Overview Hot Corner

-## Virtualbox
+## VirtualBox

-Installing Virtualbox wasn't a straightforward click install either I had to get a version matching my kernel version! 🙃
+Installing VirtualBox wasn't a straightforward click install either I had to get a version matching my kernel version! 🙃

-There's a dialog that the add/remove software interface presents you with with a big list of host modules.
+There's a dialogue that the add/remove software interface presents you with with a big list of host modules.

 To check the kernel: